 Before I realized it, I was hooked to it.
 Due to its relaxing and therapeutic qualities it soon became a daily practice.
 It helped me stay mindful.
 Soon the regrets of past and worries of future seemed unimportant as I was rooted in the present moment.
 I feel macramé is a meditative experience and I enjoy the rhythm and repetition of tying different knots to create complex patterns.

-The story of my macramé journey was featured on Corner Network https://corner.network/contribute/art/from-lockdown-nightmares-to-making-macram
+The story of So Many Creations macramé journey was featured on Corner Network. https://corner.network/contribute/art/from-lockdown-nightmares-to-making-macram